Neighbourhood planning

-On 12 June 2025, the Government announced that it will no longer be providing financial grant support for communities wishing to prepare neighbourhood plans.
-You can read the announcement in full by visiting the Locality website.
+On 12 June 2025, the Government announced that it was no longer providing direct financial grant and technical support to those communities wishing to prepare Neighbourhood Plans.
+You can read more by visiting the Locality website.

-This news will clearly have implications for all our town and parish councils, not just those with adopted plans, but also those working towards this and those who are now thinking that they need a neighbourhood plan.
+The news clearly has implications for our Town and Parish Councils, not just those with adopted plans, but also those working towards this, and those who now think that they need a Neighbourhood Plan.
+Both Councils (Babergh and Mid Suffolk) have been looking at alternate funding options, but there remain no easy solutions.

 Neighbourhood Development Plans